thesephist/lucerne/README.md

 ## Unfinished tasks

-- [ ] Paginated infinite scrolling/loading
+- [ ] Basic ability to send tweets
 - [ ] Reordering channels
 - [ ] Fans
 - [ ] Policy for evicting the request cache in the API adapter (`lib/twitter.ink`)